erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 ### Application

 5. Can you implement Aes from memory without looking at the code?
-6. What real-world problem could you solve using Aes?
+6. What real-world problem could you tackle using Aes?

 ### Debugging